zbentley/atjob-tinybackup/README.md

 `--run` mode can be combined with `--install` mode (to take an initial backup and schedule future backups in one invocation), but cannot be combined with any other modes.

 Once you have selected a mode, you must select a source file and destination directory, via the `--sourcefile` and `--destinationdirectory` parameters.

+In `--install` or `--run` mode, the `--keeprevisions` parameter accepts a number (the default is 14 if none is specified) of backup entries to keep.
+The folder in `--destinationdirectory` will contain up to that many backups.
+When new backups are added, old ones will be removed until the folder contains the number specified by `--keeprevisions` of backups.

 To simply perform a backup operation once, you can do `tinybackup.py --sourcefile /path/to/file --destinationdirectory /path/to/destination/dir/ --run`.